thixotropist/ghidra_import_tests/content/en/docs/testbed_internals/adding_toolchains.md

 ```

 The `tool_paths` element points to small bash scripts needed to launch compiler components like `gcc` and `ar` and `strip`.
-These give us the chance to use imported system sharable object libraries rather than the host's sharable object libraries.
+These give us the chance to use imported system shareable object libraries rather than the host's shareable object libraries.

 ```bash
 #!/bin/bash